-- Return fencing to the home is: - a) limited to a maximum height if 1.8m, and - b) to be set back a minimum of 1 m behind the building façade fronting the street and closest to the homesite boundary. - Return fencing is to be constructed from the same or similar materials as the home. - Gates located in the return fencing are to be constructed of decorative steel, wrought iron or decorative timber. - Gates painted with bold primary colours are not permitted. - Return fencing may be constructed from prepainted sheet steel where the distance is less than 3m to the boundary, and a minimum of 5m behind the building line (maximum height 1.8m).
-Refer to Figure 2.15.10. - Return fence details and colour must be provided with the building plans.
+- Return fencing to the home is: - a) limited to a maximum height if 1.8m, and - b) to be set back a minimum of 1m behind the building façade fronting the street and closest to the homesite boundary. - Return fencing is to be constructed from the same or similar materials as the home. - Gates located in the return fencing are to be constructed of decorative steel, wrought iron, brushwood or decorative timber. - Gates painted with bold primary colours are not permitted. - Return fencing may be constructed from prepainted sheet steel where the distance is less than 3m to the boundary, and a minimum of 5m behind the building line (maximum height 1.8m).
+Refer to Figure 2.15.10.